atomic14/platformio-tensorflow-lite/README.md

 This will copy the `tfmicro` source code for the ESP32 into a folder called `lib`.

-Copy the contents of the lib folder into you project's lib folder.
+Copy the contents of the lib folder into your project's lib folder.

 Copy the `library.json` into the `tfmicro` folder in your lib folder.